Transition functions of diffusion processes with the Jack parameter on the Thoma simplex

 \begin{remark} The Laguerre symmetric functions for the case $\theta=1$ were studied in \cite{lag}.
-Also they were described in \cite{DH} from a different perspective where the Laguerre symmetric functions were defined as eigenfunctions of the differential operator
+They were also described in \cite{DH} from a different perspective where the Laguerre symmetric functions were defined as eigenfunctions of the differential operator

-Moreover, following \cite{BoOl3} this operator can be considered as a pregenerator of a process on $\tOmega$, with $\tM$ being the symmetrising measure of the process. \end{remark}
+Similarly to the process on the Thoma simplex considered here, one can define a process on $\tOmega$ using $\mathcal D$ as a pregenerator, with $\tM$ being the symmetrizing measure of the process.
+See \cite{BoOl3} for more details on the resulting process on $\tOmega$. \end{remark}

 \end{section}